apprenticeharper/DeDRM_tools/FAQs.md

 ### I can't open the Macintosh Application at all.
 I get 'The aplication "DeDRM" can't be opened'
 Some unzip applications do not respect the execution bit setting.
 Try unzipping the main tools archive using the built-in Mac unzip utility.

+### I can't open the Macintosh Application at all.
+I get 'spawn_via_launchd() failed, errno=111'
+There seems to be a bug in Apple's launch services.
+Try using the free [Maintenance utility](https://www.titanium-software.fr/en/maintenance.html) from Titanium Software to clear the launch cache and database.

 # Using the Tools
 ## I can’t get the tools to work on my rented or library ebooks.
 The tools are not designed to remove DRM from rented or library ebooks.